Bookbinding: Conservation and restoration

 Conservation and restoration are practices intended to repair damage to an existing book.
 While they share methods, their goals differ.
 The goal of conservation is to slow the book's decay and restore it to a usable state while altering its physical properties as little as possible.
 Conservation methods have been developed in the course of taking care of large collections of books.
 The term archival comes from taking care of the institution's archive of books.
 The goal of restoration is to return the book to a previous state as envisioned by the restorer, often imagined as the original state of the book.
 The methods of restoration have been developed by bookbinders with private clients mostly interested in improving their collections.

 In either case, one of the modern standards for conservation and restoration is "reversibility".
 That is, any repair should be done in such a way that it can be undone if and when a better technique is developed in the future.
 Bookbinders echo the physician's creed, "First, do no harm".
 While reversibility is one standard, longevity of the functioning of the book is also very important and sometimes takes precedence over reversibility especially in areas that are invisible to the reader such as the spine lining.

 Books requiring restoration or conservation treatment run the gamut from the very earliest of texts to books with modern bindings that have undergone heavy usage.
 For each book, a course of treatment must be chosen that takes into account the book's value, whether it comes from the binding, the text, the provenance, or some combination of the three.
-Many people choose to rebind books, from amateurs who restore old paperbacks on internet instructions to many professional book and paper conservators and restorationists, who often in the United States are members of the American Institute for Conservation of Historic and Artistic Works (AIC).
+Many people choose to rebind books, from amateurs who restore old paperbacks on internet instructions to many professional book and paper conservators and restorers, who often in the United States are members of the American Institute for Conservation of Historic and Artistic Works (AIC).

 Many times, books that need to be restored are hundreds of years old, and the handling of the pages and binding has to be undertaken with great care and a delicate hand.
 The archival process of restoration and conservation can extend a book's life for many decades and is necessary to preserve books that sometimes are limited to a small handful of remaining copies worldwide.